Why Sandbox Matters

 - Mirrors production ledger semantics.

-- Produces identical webhook payloads and retry behaviour.
+- Produces the same webhook payload shapes and retry behavior.

-- Lets you rehearse go-live runbooks without touching live funds.
+- Lets you rehearse cutover runbooks without live funds.

 Core Helper Endpoints